ingresso-group/slate/source/includes/_intro.md

 ### Display the full ticket price to the customer before purchase

 The customer must be shown the full price they will pay before the purchase is confirmed and their payment taken.
 <aside class="notice">If selling in the UK market, the ticket seat price and
 the surcharge should be itemised separately.
 Make sure to follow all market regulations for the countries and regions you are selling in.</aside>

-**Representative Test:** User confirms reservation of 1 seat for event 7AB in the stalls band A (e.g. seat B4)<br/>
+**Representative Test:** User confirms reservation of 1 ticket for event 7AB in the stalls band A (e.g. seat B4)<br/>
 When the confirmation and payment screen is displayed<br/>
 Then the full price should be displayed as £55.00, showing a £50.00 seat price